Submissions

 |

-Originality and Ethics Review |
+Originality and ethics review |

-Verification of originality through Turnitin and ethical compliance review |
+Verification of originality through Turnitin and review of ethical aspects. |

 1-2 weeks |